 Make a Schedule As Per Your Energy Levels

-Every person has a unique biological schedule – circadian rhythms, making us sleep at night and keeping us awake during the day; this also determines the sudden falls and piques of our energy levels.
+Every person has a unique biological schedule – circadian rhythms, making us sleep at night and keep us awake during the day; this also determines the sudden falls and piques of our energy levels.

 You want to be productive – know when your most engaging hours are (the pique energy time) and plan more intricate or important projects for those times.